Flostudios-main/WISHLISTSAVINGGOALS/PRIVACY-POLICY.md

 ## Privacy Policy

-This Privacy Policy statement is made by Flostudios, consisting of all the entities listed here ( collectively referred to as "Flostudios," "we," "us," or "our").
+This Privacy Policy statement is made by Flostudios-main, consisting of all the entities listed here ( collectively referred to as "Flostudios-main," "we," "us," or "our").
 Our mission is to help people protect their privacy, data, and devices from online threats.
 Wishlist: Saving Goals does not track you with ads or abuse your privacy.
 We do not require you to create any kind of account with your personally identifiable information in order to use the app.